iclighthouse/ICDex/docs/ICDexRouter.md

 ### Automated market maker creation and governance

 - Automated market maker creation: ICDexRouter is the contract factory for ICDexMaker.
-To create an automated market maker the user needs to have an NFT ICLighthouse Planet Card with #NEPTUNE,#URANUS or #SATURN and pay a fee (ICL).
-Owner (DAO) can create an automated market maker directly.
+To create an OAMM pool, a fee (ICL) is required and NFT holders have a discount on the fee.
 - Automated market maker governance: The management of Automated market makers by the Owner (DAO) includes upgrading, modifying the controller, and setting up vip-maker qualifications, etc. ICDexRouter wraps the methods related to the governance of automated market maker, so that the automated market maker methods can be called through ICDexRouter to realize the governance.